Meet the Team at Venardi Zurada, LLP

 Martin started as an associate at Squire Sanders – now one of the ten largest firms in the world – where he practiced corporate law and litigation before moving to California to work in smaller firms and eventually starting his own practice.
 By the time he was 28, Martin had tried three cases to judgment, one of which resulted in a defense judgment for his client, and the other two with his clients collecting over $400,000 in damages.
 Not long after that, he obtained his first $1 million dollars result in a personal injury case in which he was the lead trial attorney.

-During his 20 plus years as a lawyer, Martin tried, arbitrated, and mediated many cases often successfully taking on very challenging cases that other attorneys had given up on.
+During his more than two decades of experience as a lawyer, Martin tried, arbitrated, and mediated many cases often successfully taking on very challenging cases that other attorneys had given up on.
 He has always felt like the underdog and that is why he strongly prefers to represent the “little guys” and taking the fight to the large corporations and insurance companies.

 Martin is a student of advocacy and is a trial skills instructor.
 He was admitted in Ohio in 1998 and California in 2001.
 Martin has taught various legal subjects at San Francisco State University and the Academy of Law and Diplomacy in Gdynia, Poland.
+He also has a five-star AV rating from Martindale-Hubbell.
 When he isn’t working away at the office, Martin enjoys rock climbing, skiing, running, reading history books and, most of all, spending time with his daughter Isabella and wife Unsook.

 Areas of Practice